 1. Start with the easy ones and work your way up.

 The best judge of your skill—is YOU.
 But that does not mean, every time there is an opportunity, you just have to hide behind all the notes that you have to finish in time.
 Target at least 3 IV insertion procedures a day, if you are newly assigned in the ward.
 Hit all the engorging veins in a single shot, and every time you got it once, tap yourself in the back.
-Practice makes perfect, the more insertions you get, the self-esteem builds up, you will develop one of the most important skill, and that is CONFIDENCE.
+Practice makes perfect, the more insertions you get, the more self-esteem builds up, you will develop one of the most important skills, and that is CONFIDENCE.

 2. There will always be someone better than you.

 Never ever compare your skill with others, every single one of you has your own pace, it’s not a race for crying out loud.
 Instead, identify hitters in your team and learn from them, ask questions, keep an eye on their technique.
 You know the drill, follow what you can handle performing, and practice on easy veins first and work your way up on age ranges that need expert hits.
 Give it a year, and you’ll be hitting blind shots in no time.

 Knowing your anatomy is like being a computer programmer, not just a user.
 When something goes wrong you can troubleshoot your way out of the situation.
 You get things fixed.
 I always identify my favorite site based on age and patient size, including patient mobility and watcher toxicity—You know the drill.
 You don’t have to memorize vein name– you just have to be an expert in locating it.
 Develop your list and you will be an expert in no time.

 Confidence does not only set your mood but also your patient’s—and the watchers.
 You might be not that good yet, but you will be, soon enough, so claim it every time you get inside the room.
 Trust when developed before the procedure will keep you confident and your patient calm, making it easier for you to navigate and assess the perfect site.